kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

     - A. It eliminates the need for change management.
     - B. It allows for Cross-Region Replication.
     - C. It helps AWS customers reduce Privileged Access to AWS resources.
-    - D. It allows individual application compenents or services to be modified without affecting other components.
+    - D. It allows individual application components or services to be modified without affecting other components.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D